nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

   \BIC{$\texttt{Add}\ lhs\ rhs \Downarrow \texttt{Value.Num}\ (v_1 + v_2)$}
 \end{prooftree}

-You might be wondering - wait, what happens in the case where the operands are not numbers?
+You might be wondering what happens in the case where the operands are not numbers?
 We've not specified that!

 That's one of the things I enjoy about this notation: you only specify what's valid.
 So when turning this into code, we must support everything that's backed by a rule.
 Anything else though?
 That's an error, and we should fail accordingly.